chakradhar1140/demo-CI-CD/README.md

 # demo-CI/CD
-this is a demo-CI/CD project
+this is a demo-CI/CD project.